wazuh/wazuh-documentation/source/installation-guide/distributed-deployment/unattended/unattended-elasticsearch-clusterinstallation.rst

 | -h / --help                   | Shows help                                               |
 +-------------------------------+----------------------------------------------------------+

-Elasticsearch can be installed either as a single-node or multi-node cluster.
-Choose its corresponding tab depending on the kind of installation:
+Elasticsearch can be installed either as a single-node or a multi-node cluster.
+Choose its corresponding tab depending on the type of installation:

 To install Elasticsearch, the script should be executted with the following arguments: